canonical/tailscale-snap/docs/local-e2e-testing.md

 The fixture:

-- installs all three candidate snaps with `--dangerous`
+- installs the local candidate snap with `--dangerous` and Headscale and Derper from `latest/edge`
 - connects interfaces required by dangerous snap installation
 - creates a local certificate authority and manual TLS certificates
 - configures Headscale with MagicDNS, a policy, and one custom DERP region